devtut/generate/docs/python/introduction-to-rabbitmq-using-amqpstorm.md

 ---
-metaTitle: Introduction to RabbitMQ using AMQPStorm
+metaTitle: "Introduction to RabbitMQ using AMQPStorm"
-description: How to consume messages from RabbitMQ, How to publish messages to RabbitMQ, How to create a delayed queue in RabbitMQ
+description: "How to consume messages from RabbitMQ, How to publish messages to RabbitMQ, How to create a delayed queue in RabbitMQ"
 ---

 # Introduction to RabbitMQ using AMQPStorm